Jasper2819/web-typography-22-23/README.md

 In the second fragment of the video, *agent K* is being questioned again.
 His boss asks "what's it like... ...someone you love?".
 The last word is being said with some sarcasm or disgust.
 In the chapter **Nuances** I will explain my choices with some words more, but to make it clear that the word *love* is being said with some emotion, I used a pink color on the background.
 I associated pink with love, and I think the deaf person will understand too.

 I rather not use white, or blue and red, because I already showed to a deaf person that those colors are being linked to when an alarm can be heard.
 So it can be confusing if I used white or any other color when he says the word *love*.

+### Add nonsense

+The things above will add a lot of nonsense to the subtitles and how you experience the video.
+And that is exactly what I want to achieve.
+Not doing what is common, but doing something that is unique to create a special experience for a deaf or hard-of-hareing person who is watching this movie.

 ---